axibase/axibase-charts/syntax/functions.md

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/14/)

-`textFieldPath` is the dot-separated path to field in series descriptor object or array of such paths.
-If it is an array then second and further elements are used as text if search on previous path failed.
-If `textFieldPath` is not specified or search on all path failed the value is used as text.
+`textFieldPath` are the period-separated paths to a field in a series descriptor object, or an array of such paths.
+If it is an array then all elements other than the first are used as text.
+If `textFieldPath` is not specified or search on all paths failed the value is used as text.

-To fill dropdown with options in which value is retrieved from `name` field of metric descriptor and text from tag `description` we can use `textFieldPath` as string.
+To fill a dropdown with selectable options in which values are retrieved from the `name` field of the metric descriptor and text from the tag `description`, `textFieldPath` as string can be used.

 ```
   [dropdown]